Wooferscoots/FA-Faithful32/README.md

 Add on for Fresh Animations to make faithful 32 compatible.

-TO DO

-- pillager/evoker/etc. cem
-- ravager cem
-- vex cem

 # Pack Order
 Faithful and Fresh Animations must be installed for this pack to function correctly\
 This is how the packs should apear in your resource pack list